cryswerton/simple-shell-cleaner/README.md

 #Simple Shell Cleaner

 ## What is it?
-This is basecally a shortcut command that does exactly the same as the clear command does in Linux; but with you having to type less, just the c word.
+This is basically a shortcut command that does exactly the same as the clear command does in Linux; but with you having to type less, just the c word.
 It cleans the terminal.

 ## Available to